Frequently Asked Questions🔗

 Q: I was running a simulation, but the page suddenly turned completely white.
 Should I worry?🔗

 A: No, don't panic.
-This occurs while either there is a network connectivity issue or the CPU usage increases.
+This occurs when either there is a network connectivity issue or the CPU usage increases.
 Refresh the Impact page and modeling mode will be back on the screen.
 Run the simulation again.
-If the problem still persists, check the model for unreasonable data, correct it and simulate the model again.
+If the problem persists, check the model for unreasonable data, correct it and simulate the model again.

 Q: I am in Modeling mode, but I am unable to edit the model code.
 Why is it so?🔗